robertmitchellv/Dotfiles/README.md

 casperjs --version
 ```

+If this doesn't work, you can also `sudo apt install phantomjs` and then build
+`casperjs` from source.

 ### 7. Rprofile

 Very minimal, it points to where I want to keep my R packages mostly